DarkN117/Vein_dVRK_SOFA_simulation-Lab_Training/README.md

 # Vein_dVRK_SOFA_simulation-Lab_Training

-This repository contains all the files related to my internship done in the BioRobotics Institute.
+This repository contains all the files related to my internship done at the BioRobotics Institute.
 The activity done was named: "Design of a virtual surgical task and evaluation using the Da Vinci Research Kit(dVRK)".

 The surgical task deals with the interaction of a surgical robot, namely the dVRK, with a pulmonary vein.